sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 	-	Grand Canyon if you have a day or two.
 Drive out is about 4 hours each way however so be warned.
 	-	Hoover Dam has a nice indoor tour where you get to see the generators and water tunnels.
 Also a beautiful sight.
 	-	Casinos and restaurants of course on the strip.
-	-	Penn & Teller is pretty much a must-see magic show in Vegas
+	-	Penn & Teller is pretty much a must-see magic show in Vegas.
 	-	[Dancing fountains](https://www.bellagio.com/en/entertainment/fountains-of-bellagio.html) in Bellagio is a lot of fun to watch.
 It's free.
-	-	Luxor has $5 minimum bet blackjack if you are into that
+	-	Luxor has $5 minimum bet blackjack.

 -	Hawaii (you will need at least four days to a week)